• Skip to primary navigation

 • ×

-Dinner doesn’t have to be complicated or fussy.
-Simple ingredients like Laura’s Lean Ground Beef, rice and spices will create an authentic Lebanese meal that is simple enough for a weeknight dinner but elegant enough to serve to friends and family.
-You’ll be excited to create this flavorful Lebanese Spiced Rice, Hashweh.
+Delicious and easy meals are essential for a busy household.
+This One Pot Lebanese Spiced Rice is the perfect dish.
+Simple ingredients like Laura's Lean Ground Beef, rice and warm Arab spices will create an authentic Lebanese meal that is simple enough for a weeknight dinner but elegant enough to serve to friends and family.
+You'll be excited to create this flavorful One Pot Lebanese Spiced Rice or better know as Hashweh in Arabic.

 Lebanese Spiced Rice Hashweh